 There are a number of ways to pay for any treatment, the two main ones are:

-Please note: The clinic is able to accept all methods of payment except Amex for clinic charges.
-It is not currently possible to pay Consultant’s fees by credit/debit card on the day of your treatment.
-An invoice will be sent to you by the Consultant with payment options.
+The clinic is able to accept all methods of payment except Amex for clinic charges.
+It is not currently possible to pay consultant’s fees by credit/debit card on the day of your treatment.
+An invoice will be sent to you by the consultant with payment options.

 It is important to understand that not all health insurance policies cover the cost of outpatient consultation and treatment.
 We would therefore advise you to check your personal policy cover with your health insurance company, prior to attending for your appointment.